 Anno 2018, still half of the world’s population is unconnected to this huge open public space for knowledge sharing, which is the Web.
 International policy makers still believe that rolling out the Internet is the big solution for the Digital Divide, and that it will soon be solved (this is one of the targets in the Sustainable Development Goals, due 2020 (!).
 However, extensive field-based research, in remote rural regions, makes clear how bridging the Divital Divide with big, top-down interventions is not the way forward, as this will not solve the information & communication needs of the poorest people in the world.
 We are in need of smaller solutions.
 We need to “downscale” the Web also looking for innovative, for example internetless and/or voice-based solutions in local languages, when necessary.

-To address these problems, the W4RA team of VU Amsterdam, together with many partners in Mali, Burkina Faso, Ghana and Malaysia is working hard to develop context-sensitive, user-centred solutions, that really provide what the “unconnected” themselves want to have, listeing carefully to their own objectives.
+To address these problems, the W4RA team of VU Amsterdam, together with many partners in Mali, Burkina Faso, Ghana and Malaysia is working hard to develop context-sensitive, user-centred solutions, to improve society and offer more work to people, including the reduction of crime, and people sometimes need help with this, and provide legal help online could really help with this, check this weblink for more.

 The Kasadaka project, its Voice platform and software development kit (VSDK), have been developed by André Baart and colleagues, has been extensively tested in the field, for example by Adama Tessougué, journalist and founder of radio Sikidolo in Konobougou, a small village in rural Mali.
 The Kasadaka concept represents an alternative to this “Internet-centric” thinking.